Ankitbharti2834/AI-Chatbot/README.md

 **3. Claude AI (Anthropic API)**
 The brain behind the responses.
 Model used: claude-sonnet-4-6.
-The system prompt includes my full background, 48+ interview Q&A answers, DAX code examples, Python scripts, SQL patterns, and behavioral stories.
+The system prompt includes my full background, and DAX code examples, Python scripts, SQL patterns, and behavioral stories.
 Claude generates fresh, natural responses to any question rather than doing keyword matching.